pixelomer/AnyFS/README.md

 npm start /path/to/storage /path/to/mnt
 ```

-This will mount a LocalFS filesystem at `/path/to/mnt` using the data in `/path/to/storage`.
-If the data does not exist, it will initialize a new filesystem.
+This will mount a read-only LocalFS filesystem at `/path/to/mnt` using the data in `/path/to/storage`, initializing a new filesystem if necessary.
+Additionally, an FTP server will be started on `http://127.0.0.1:2121`.